adamgreenough/ava/docs/updates.md

 1. Download the latest release from GitHub
 2. Extract and copy the files listed in "What Gets Updated"
-3. Run `php bin/ava rebuild` to rebuild the cache
+3. Run `php bin/ava rebuild` to rebuild the content index
 4. Run `composer install` if `composer.json` changed

 ## Troubleshooting